schematics/schematics/README.md

    layer have been changed into simple Python asserts.
 I considered this a leaky abstraction.
 6. Removed `to_python`.
 Having the model instance is Python enough for me.
+7. Removed all jsonschema related things.
+8. Removed the demos.
+If this goes well I will write up proper documentation with examples.

 ## Models